Did Your Doctor Misdiagnose Your Illness?

 Inaccurate diagnosis of a medical condition negatively impacts medical treatment and how well a patient responds to medical care.
 A study by researchers from Johns Hopkins University, and reported by the National Institutes of Health (NIH), showed that diagnosis errors account for more than a third of malpractice claim settlements and cause likely preventable injury or death for up to 160,000 patients each year.

-When misdiagnosis results in physical pain, emotional distress or death because a health problem was overlooked or improperly addressed, the experienced lawyers at Wise Morrissey, LLC, are skilled at recovering compensation.
+When misdiagnosis results in physical pain, emotional distress or death because a health problem was overlooked or improperly addressed, the experienced lawyers at Wise Law Offices LLC, are skilled at recovering compensation.
 We investigate each malpractice claim, using medical experts to help us build strong cases.

 Often there are warning signs of the negligence that led to misdiagnosis such as lack of clear communication between doctors, misinterpretation of test results or failure to recognize the seriousness of health issues that patients have raised.
 In fact, more than half of misdiagnosis errors involve the ordering of diagnostic tests or the taking of patient history information.